CivicActions/accessibility/_playbook/automated-testing.md

 ## CivicActions Approach

-Currently CivicActions uses the following approaches that open source.
+Currently CivicActions uses the following approaches that are open source.

 ### Pa11y CI